ajaycodesitbetter/Course-Review-Recommendation-Engine/README.md

-# CourseMate 🎓 - AI-Powered Course Recommendation System
+# CourseScout 🎓 - AI-Powered Course Recommendation System

 **Author**: Ajay Mathuriya
 **Institution**: Minor in AI from IIT Ropar (iitrprai_24081389)

-CourseMate is an intelligent course recommendation system that helps students find the perfect online courses based on their interests, learning goals, and preferences.
-Built with the same elegant architecture as MoviesMate, but focused on course discovery and recommendations.
+CourseScout is an intelligent course recommendation system that helps students find the perfect online courses based on their interests, learning goals, and preferences.
+Built with the same elegant architecture, adapted specifically for course discovery and recommendations.

 ## 🌟 Features